 Cumulative development and transportation infrastructure projects that are expected to be implemented by the cumulative horizon year 2040 are presented in Table 5 and shown on Figure 12.
 As discussed in the Approach to Analysis, above, the planned realignment of Terry A. Francois Boulevard to the west to allow for the creation of the planned Bayfront Park, and the provision of a two-way cycle track on the east side of the street was considered in the design of the proposed project.
-Specifically, the proposed transit stop on the east side of Terry A. Francois Boulevard directly north of 16th Street, and the proposed on-street passenger loading/unloading zones on either side of Terry A. Francois Boulevard south of 16th Street were designed considering the planned reconfiguration of Terry A. Francois Boulevard.
+Specifically, the proposed transit stop on the east side of Terry A. Francois Boulevard directly north of 16th Street, and the proposed on-street passenger loading/unloading zones on either side of Terry A. Francois Boulevard.